-Rammsco proposes to operate the Mine periodically, and only during daylight hours on weekdays (Monday through Friday) between 8:00 a.m. and 4:00 p.m., except for holidays.
+RAMMSCO proposes to operate the Mine periodically, and only during daylight hours on weekdays (Monday through Friday) between 8:00 a.m. and 5:00 p.m., except for holidays.
 The proposed Mine would employ one full-time employee working a maximum 8-hour shift, no more than 5 days a week.

 All vehicles will be restricted to haul roads and active mine operations.
-Once areas are reclaimed, no vehicles will be operated within the reclaimed areas except for the on-site haul road and for restoration maintenance or rehabilitation activities.
+Once areas are reclaimed, no vehicles will be operated within the reclaimed areas without the express written clearance from the MMD and BLM.
+Onsite haul road and for restoration maintenance or rehabilitation activities will be maintained.
 The following equipment for each phase of the project would be operated by the employee, except for the haul truck and trailer, which are operated by employees of the materials purchaser and are not controlled by the mine operator.

-Table 1-6.
+Table 1-3.
 Equipment Required for Mining Plan